Norgate-AV/cra-template-crestron-ch5-typescript/template/README.md

 #### `yarn build:electron`

-Builds the application into a standalone Electron desktop application.
+Builds the application into a standalone Electron desktop application and outputs to the app directory.

 #### `yarn electron:dev`